DimitryDushkin/DimitryDushkin.github.io/posts/rxjs_example.md

 Instead of `MouseEvents`, the relatively new standard `PointerEvents` is used, which eliminates the need for writing specific code for mobile devices.

-The code also uses TypeScript, because now TS is the only way to write a somewhat large project with a lifespan of more than a year.

 ## What We Get in the End

-In the end, we get an application like this - https://codesandbox.io/p/sandbox/react-usedraggable-hook-on-rxjs-with-composable-refs-vz3pp
+We'll get an application like this - https://codesandbox.io/p/sandbox/react-usedraggable-hook-on-rxjs-with-composable-refs-vz3pp

 ![Example screenshot](/img/for_posts/rxjs_example/1.png)
 You will be able to move the grey div vertically.